 A graduated neutral density filter will prevent the sky from becoming an overexposed white mass.

 A rain cover can keep your gear protected if you get caught in a storm.
-There’s fancy options out there.
+There are fancy options out there.
 But there are also rain covers that basically amount to a camera poncho and sell for under $10.

 A camera cleaning kit will help prevent ruining an image because of spots on the lens.
 You’ll need at least a lens cloth, but lens wipes and brushes can also come in handy too.
 Never use a cleaner not designed specifically for cameras on a lens.
 You might ruin the special coatings on the lens.